riskframe/ai-rmm/framework/map-1.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Map 1.3
-## Map 1.3: The organization’s mission and relevant goals for AI technology are understood and documented.
+> The organization’s mission and relevant goals for AI technology are understood and documented. [@playbook]

 ### Map 1.3.1.
 Articulate a Clear and Comprehensive Mission Statement.